snowbillr/blog/_drafts/buttons-in-phaser-3.md

 ### Wrapping It Up

 You can find the full source of this example [up on github](https://www.github.com/snowbillr/buttons-in-phaser3).
+Phaser also has a great set of examples for interacting with the input systems.
+Take a look at these three examples for the same pointer events we used for our button: [pointerup](https://labs.phaser.io/view.html?src=src/input/game%20object/on%20up%20event.js), [pointerdown](https://labs.phaser.io/view.html?src=src/input/game%20object/on%20down%20event.js), [pointerover and pointerout](https://labs.phaser.io/view.html?src=src/input/game%20object/over%20and%20out%20events.js).

 Hopefully it was helpful to see that buttons really aren't anything special in Phaser: they are just `GameObjects` that respond to pointer events.
 That means that rather than a Text object, you could also make a button out of a Sprite, or an Image, or any other game object!